hpe-storage/python-hpedockerplugin/docs/Usage_Troubleshoot_Limitations.md

 ```

 [Unit]
-Description=manage doryd service for HPE Volume Plugin for Docker
+Description=manage doryd service for the HPE 3PAR and HPE Primera Volume Plug-in for Docker

 [Service]
 Type=simple